a5021/stm32codegen/README.md

 The generated code can be used to initialize various peripherals such as timers, UARTs, and ADCs, among others.

-By running the stm32cgen.py script with specific options, you can generate different blocks of C code or complete header files quickly and easily.
+By running the stm32cgen.py script with specific options, you can generate different blocks of C code, functions or complete header files.

-For example, you could use the command
+Just try

 `stm32cgen.py stm32f103c8 -m tim -f init_tim -p TIM`